wftutorials/php-mini-projects/README.md

 # The tic tac toe Game (tictacto)
 Build a Tic tac toe game using only PHP.
 Check it out here: https://youtu.be/nlfZ6IegS9A

+# Building a TimeTable (timetable)
+Build a timetable using hardcode arrays and mysql database.